 What we like: An intriguing supercapacitor design from two of the best innovators in the business.

-See the Ortovox Avabag LiTRIC Tour 30 See the Ortovox Avabag LiTRIC Tour 28S
+See the Ortovox Avabag Litric Tour 30 See the Ortovox Avabag Litric Tour 28S

 Category: Canister (compressed air)

-See the Mammut Pro Removable Airbag 3.0
+See the Mammut Free 22 Removable Airbag 3.0

 Category: Electric fan (supercapacitor)

-Weight: 5 lbs.
+Weight: 5 lb.
 14.2 oz.

 Capacities: 22, 30, 40L